Adult Metabolic Disease Clinic at Gordon and Leslie Diamond Health Care Centre

 Free parking

-You may find two-hour free parking between Oak and Granville streets (southwest of the hospital) and between West 12th and West 20th avenues.
+You may find two-hour free parking between Oak and Granville streets (southwest of the hospital) and between West 12th and West 20th Avenues.
 Read the signs before you park.
-Parking attendants survey the area regularly, and there are many blocks designated for residents only.
+Parking attendants survey the area regularly, and many blocks are designated for residents only.

 Public transportation